 Michael J. Knesek.
-Mr. Knesek, a Certified Public Accountant, was elected a Senior Vice President of Enterprise GP in February 2005, having served as a Vice President of Enterprise GP since August 2000.
-Mr. Knesek has been the Principal Accounting Officer and Controller of Enterprise GP since August 2000, EPE Holdings since August 2005 and DEP GP since October 2006.
+Mr. Knesek, a Certified Public Accountant, was elected a Senior Vice President of EPGP in February 2005, having served as a Vice President of EPGP since August 2000.
+Mr. Knesek has been the Principal Accounting Officer and Controller of EPGP since August 2000, EPE Holdings since August 2005 and DEP GP since October 2006.
 He has served as Senior Vice President of EPE Holdings since August 2005 and of DEP GP since October 2006.
 Mr. Knesek has been the Controller of EPCO since 1990 and currently serves as one of its Senior Vice Presidents.

 Christopher R. Skoog.
-Mr. Skoog joined the partnership in July 2007 as Senior Vice President of Enterprise GP to develop and lead Enterprise Product Partners' Natural Gas Services and Marketing group.
-In July 2008, he also assumed responsibility for Enterprise Product Partners' non-regulated and intrastate natural gas pipeline and storage businesses.
-From 1995 to July 2007 he served in various executive positions at

-ONEOK, Inc. and ONEOK Partners L.P.
-He led ONEOK Energy Services from 1995 to 2005, and held senior executive positions in the partnership from 2005 to 2007.
+Mr. Skoog joined Enterprise in July 2007 as Senior Vice President of EPGP to develop and lead Enterprise's Natural Gas Services and Marketing group.
+In July 2008, he also assumed responsibility for Enterprise's non-regulated and intrastate natural gas pipeline and storage businesses.
+From 1995 to July 2007, he served in various executive positions at ONEOK, Inc. and ONEOK Partners L.P.
+He led ONEOK Energy Services from 1995 to 2005, and held senior executive positions at ONEOK from 2005 to 2007.

 Thomas M. Zulim.
-Since July 2008, Mr. Zulim has served as a Senior Vice President of Enterprise GP and EPCO, with responsibility for the partnership's unregulated natural gas liquids (NGL) business.
-From March 2006 to July 2008, Mr. Zulim served as Senior Vice President, Human Resources, for both Enterprise GP and EPCO, and served as Vice President, Human Resources, for both Enterprise GP and EPCO in 1999 as Director of Business Management for the NGL Fractionation business.
+Since July 2008, Mr. Zulim has served as a Senior Vice President of EPGP and EPCO, with responsibility for Enterprise's unregulated NGL business.
+From March 2006 to July 2008, Mr. Zulim served as Senior Vice President, Human Resources, for both EPGP and EPCO, and served as Vice President, Human Resources, for both EPGP and EPCO from December 2004 to March 2006.
+He joined EPCO in 1999 as Director of Business Management for the NGL Fractionation business.
 Mr. Zulim came to EPCO from Shell Oil Company where, as an attorney, he practiced labor and employment law nationally for several years before joining Shell Midstream Enterprises in 1996 as Director of Business Development for its natural gas processing and NGL fractionation businesses.
-Mr. Zulim resumed practicing law with EPCO's Legal group in January 2002 until December 2004.
+Mr. Zulim resumed practicing law with EPCO's legal group in January 2002 until December 2004.